Most scholarship applications will require these common elements:

 - Some applications will require an online portfolio link or samples of your creative or academic work (research or thesis abstract, etc.)

 The UO Office of Financial Aid and Scholarship (OFAS) offers multiple free workshops beginning in fall term to assist students with preparing to find and apply for funding opportunities.
 View the OFAS scholarship workshops schedule for updated dates and times.

-New in 2020-21, the College of Design will offer drop-in “office hours” help sessions for students to ask questions about the UO, College of Design, departmental, or any other scholarship opportunities they’re interested in pursuing.
-These sessions will be promoted through the Student Services’ weekly enews, on the Student Services’ main scholarships web page, and various other communication channels.
+During fall term, Student Services offers drop-in help sessions for students to ask questions about the UO, College of Design, departmental, or any other scholarship opportunities they’re interested in pursuing.
+These sessions are promoted through the Student Services’ enews and via various other communication channels.

 Make a list of the opportunities you plan to apply for and note their deadlines on your calendar.
 Your application for any scholarship will likely be one of many, so apply to as many different opportunities as you can to increase your odds of being selected.

 Start thinking about a basic essay now so that you are ready to fill out applications any time during the academic year.
 Learn more about writing your essay below.

 Gather your work samples and/or prepare your portfolio.

 Open the application and read it thoroughly as soon as you learn about it.
 Be detail oriented when reviewing application instructions.
 Don’t wait until the day it’s due to find out what it requires.
 Because scholarships are competitive, multiple mistakes or not following the application instructions may lower your score by review committees.

 Google yourself.
 Some review committees will use social media as part of their evaluation process.
 Where possible, make sure online content portrays you well.

 Contact faculty members or personal contacts (non-familial) now who may be willing to recommend you.
 Get their permission to list them as references and let them know when you've used their names.